 1 Q. What are the components of total compensation?

-2 A. The components of total compensation are base pay, short-term incentive ("STI"), 3 long-term incentive ("LTI") and benefits.
-4 5 Q. What other terms will you be using in your testimony to describe different 6 aspects of total compensation?
+- 2 A. The components of total compensation are base pay, short-term incentive ("STI"), - 3 long-term incentive ("LTI") and benefits.

+5 Q. What other terms will you be using in your testimony to describe different aspects of total compensation?

 7 A. I will refer to base pay and STI together as "cash compensation."
-I will refer to base 8 pay, STI and LTI together as "total pay."
-9 10 Q. Is the Company's total pay reasonable and prudent?
-11 A. Yes.
-The pay levels the Company offers are reasonable and prudent when compared 12 to competitor companies because they are designed to target the median of the 13 market, and currently total pay is the median of the market.
-14 Regarding CenterPoint, total pay is slightly market median 15 Because the Company's levels of compensation are always changing due to 16 turnover, retirements, and promotions, we use the term "target" in our approach to 17 approximate market compensation at any single point in time.
-If the Company's 18 compensation levels fall within +/- 10% of the market median, the Company's pay is 19 considered competitive.
-To maintain this competitive position, CenterPoint must 20 continue to provide competitive base pay levels, annual base pay increases and 21 incentive compensation opportunities.
-CenterPoint continues to offer all of these 22 elements of pay and targets its total pay to the market median in order to maintain its competitive position and continue to attract, retain and motivate the necessary skilled
+I will refer to base pay.
+STI and LTI together as "total pay."

+Q. Is the Company's total pay reasonable and prudent?

+to competitor companies because they are designed to target the median of the market, and currently total pay is the median of the market.
+Regarding CenterPoint, total pay is slightly market median market median.

+Because the Company's levels of compensation are always changing due to turnover, retirements, and promotions, we use the term "target" in our approach to approximate market compensation at any single point in time.
+If the Company's compensation levels fall within +/- 10% of the market median, the Company's pay is considered competitive.
+To maintain this competitive position, CenterPoint must continue to provide competitive base pay levels, annual base pay increases and incentive compensation opportunities.
+CenterPoint continues to offer all of these elements of pay and targets its total pay to the market median in order to maintain its competitive position and continue to attract, retain and motivate the necessary skilled workforce.